 You don’t need to spend a lot of money to get something out of Alexander Technique.
 Find someone who knows about it to explain it to you, pay attention and try to notice the tensions it describes.

 As for Feldencrais, I highly recommend attending the workshops taught by Harriet Goslins and her students.
 Goslins has her own brand of Feldencrais, and I found her trainings to be a small revelation.
 I think you’d get a lot from them, no matter what your physical situation.

 I don’t blame you if this stuff seems like mystical pseudo-science!
 All I can say is that in my experience, it’s really just a form of exercise where the point isn’t muscle fatigue but reminding yourself of the body’s wider range of motion when multiple muscles coordinate at once.

-I’d be remiss if I didn’t mention two things that might have helped, though it’s been very hard to be sure: the Colemak keyboard layout and acupuncture.
+I’d be remiss if I didn’t mention two wildcards that might have helped me, though I can’t be sure: 1) the Colemak keyboard layout; and 2) acupuncture.

-And while 10 sessions of acupuncture did seem to give me some relief, it was also incredibly painful —I have been told by practitioners that the reputation for painlessness is a common misconception — and I doubt I’ll ever do it again.
+As for accupuncture, while 10 sessions of acupuncture did seem to give me some relief, it was also incredibly painful—I have been told by practitioners that the reputation for painlessness is a common misconception — and I doubt I’ll ever do it again.